I.. Day Of Atonement

 - A journalist in L.A. sent me an email a few days ago.
 She was writing a book on women who use men for profit and leave only destruction behind.
 She'd heard about my wife and me.
 It was a big story, and she wanted to feature it.
 We exchanged more emails:

-- Will you consent to be interviewed?
+- Will you consent to be interviewed?- Is this true?
+Your wife married again without being divorced?

 - Yes.